youngtrashbag/utils/README.md

     - path
     - name (name of the root object, most of the time its a folder, but can be a single file as well)

+> Note: this also creates a file `magnet`, which contains the magnet URI

 ### `load_index.py`

 adds the torrents to the qbittorrent client, with the previously created index

+### `load_magnets.py`

+scans the immediate subdirectories for `magnet` files. they will then be added to the qbittorrent client

+usage

+`python3 load_magnets.py /home/movies`
+    scans all subdirectories of `/home/movies`,
+    if file called `magnet` is found, it will add them to qbittorrent

 ## `unzip.sh`